Makaronodentro/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 Jump acts like a GOTO whereas CALL acts more like a function call.

+For a JUMP:
+        mov eip, SomeAddress

+For a CALL:

+on Entry:
+        // Place the instruction location on the stack push eip

+        // Store the CALLERs frame pointer and allocate space for the callee push ebp   || save the caller's stack base pointer register mov ebp, esp || set the functions base pointer equal to the caller's top sub esp, nbytes || allocate nbytes space for the callee's local variables

+on Exit:
+        // Reset the stack frame to the caller's mov esp,ebp
+        pop ebp
+        // Get the callers eip location
+        pop eip

 ###2 b.
 The following program will take an array A[] and reverse it.
 E.g. A = [1, 2, 3] will be come A = [3, 2, 1].
 I'm going to use the following registers as such: